Three of Japan’s finest directors (Shinya Tsukamoto, Lee Sang-il, Kore-eda Hirokazu) take on three classic ghost stories by Japanese literary masters…

 Perhaps it’s deliberate that the name recalls that of the Masaki Kobayashi’s classic 1964 anthology Kwaidan, based on stories from Lafcadio Hearn’s collections of Japanese folk tales.
 The stories are reminiscent of those ghostly, atmospheric tales and others such as Kenji Mizoguchi’s Ugetsu Monogatari.
 That they’re Jidaigeki, period pieces mainly set during Japan’s Edo period, rather than contemporary, seem part of their appeal.

 These films started out as a NHK television production, screened over consecutive nights, and have since made their way round the festival circuit.
 Each notable director took in turn a classic ghost story from distinguished Japanese writers; a concept not unlike the American TV series Masters Of Horror.
-Showing as part of the Japan Foundation Touring Film Programme for 2013, one significant difference with how they’ve previously been presented was the omission of Masayuki Ochiai’s The Arm (Infection, the US remake of Shutter) – perhaps because it’s surreal, futuristic take didn’t fit with the theme of this years programme.
+Showing as part of the Japan Foundation Touring Film Programme for 2013, one significant difference with how they’ve previously been presented was the omission of Masayuki Ochiai’s (Infection, the US remake of Shutter) The Arm – perhaps because it’s surreal, futuristic take didn’t fit with the theme of this years programme.

 In this context it’s Shinya Tsukamoto’s film, The Whistler (Hazakura to mateki), that somewhat jars with the following films.
 The digital filming qualities, typically fast editing and dissolves that Tsukamoto uses, and synthetic musical accompaniment did not sit well with period backdrop.
 More so the addition of Ju-on: The Grudge style scare moments, with which Tsukamoto so successful creates unease, but at the expense of what really is a rather quant ghost story.